Occupational Studies

 Prerequisites or Corequisite: OT-401 and OT-402

-Experiential learning with asessments and intervention approaches for older adults.
-Includes Fieldwork I experience in various sites off-campus.
+Experiential learning with assessments and intervention approaches for older adults.
+Includes Fieldwork I.

 Fall only and every year.
 2 Credits